peti/arch-haskell/README.md

 3. `clean`

-    Delete generated tool-chain object files to force a clean re-build of the "habs" tree.
+    Delete all generated files (except the chroot build sandboxes).

 The `world` build phase requires a chroot sandbox that can be created by running `scripts/setup-chroots`.